 Ultimately, empathy is about using your emotional intelligence.
 Your ability to sense need in others.
 To help employees meet their personal goals and make the organisation a success.

 Can you sense how your employees think about the world?
 Do you resonate with how they’re feeling?
 Do you experience emotions that compel you to take positive action to support them?

 When it comes to L&D, empathy helps you identify capability gaps driven by a lack of self-confidence or skill.
-Are you able to sense an employee is struggling with a task, feel compassion toward their need, and organise a learning intervention to help them succeed?
+Are you able to sense an employee is struggling with a task?
+Feel compassion toward their need?
+Organise a learning intervention to help them succeed?